-The Power BI team have made some updates to formulas recently that enable this to work in a far more effective way than what had to be done previously.
+The Power BI team has made some updates to formulas recently that enable this to work better than before.

 It’s not difficult to do, so let’s jump into it